 The Chatham Islands Enterprise Trust was established in December 1991.
 The New Zealand government contributed $8 million, together with public assets: wharf facilities, an airfield, the defunct freezing-works buildings and the electricity generating plant.
 The trust took responsibility for electricity generation, ports and airfield.

 The leasing of the annual fishing catch entitlement and investment in forestry became two additional areas of activity for the trust.
 The value of the trust’s assets exceeded $46 million in 2014, but it faced challenges in earning enough income to maintain them, particularly the wharf and the airport.
-By 2019 the value of the trust’s assets had fallen to $27 million.

 A quota system for fisheries was introduced in 1986.
 Chatham Islanders were unprepared and much of the quota that related to Chatham Island waters was bought up by others.
 A settlement of fishing quota was made to the Enterprise Trust by the government in the 1990s after an investigation by the ombudsman.
 This was worth some $12 million annually in 2012.